Nnadivictory25/multi-step-form/README.md

 ### What I learned
-I learnt alot about JS event handlers and some crazy DOM manipulations

-like this code I used to render prices on add-ons on the finishing page (there's more to it this is just a snippet haha)
+I learnt alot about JS event handlers and some crazy DOM manipulations Like this code I used to render prices on add-ons on the finishing page (there's more to it this is just a snippet haha)
 ```js
 let updateAddOnPriceUI = () => {
     let selectedAdOnsIndexs = addOnsQuery.multiIndexOf(addOnsQuery, true)